aemonge/aemonge/cheatsheet.md

 ## Libraries

+* stubgen: It's a tool provided with mypy. stubgen can create stubs from python source files.
+Note that the stubs generated are just a starting point, you will need to manually curate them for better typing.

+* MonkeyType: MonkeyType is a tool developed by Instagram that generates stub files based on runtime types.

+* pyright: Pyright is a static type checker for Python developed by Microsoft.
+  It includes a tool for creating stubs that's a bit more sophisticated than stubgen.

 * [sktim](https://github.com/sktime/sktime).
 A unified interface for machine learning with time series

 * [huggingface](https://huggingface.co/).
 We are on a mission to democratize good machine learning, one commit at a time.

 * [alpaca](https://github.com/tatsu-lab/stanford_alpaca).
 Build and share an
   instruction-following LLaMA model.

 * [transformers](https://github.com/huggingface/transformers).
 State-of-the-art
   Machine Learning for JAX, PyTorch and TensorFlow.